Diversity and inclusion policy

 Policy overview

-We encourage a supportive and inclusive culture.
-People from different backgrounds, cultures and experiences bring value to the workplace.
-We believe that diversity and inclusion bring benefits.
+People from different backgrounds, cultures and experiences bring value to the workplace and this brings benefits.
 We work better and improve services if we have a supportive environment.
-Everyone has visible and non-visible differences, By respecting these differences, colleagues, customers, communities and other stakeholders can feel valued.
+Everyone has visible and non-visible differences and by respecting these differences, colleagues, customers, communities and other stakeholders can feel valued.

 This policy covers how we treat everyone when: